 This school is noted for, and this website will indicate, a powerful academic program and a rich array of co-curricular offerings.
 Our students and our graduates can boast an almost embarrassing range and depth of accomplishment and achievement.
 But at this school’s core is something that cannot be measured or understood by extravagant SAT scores, rarified college acceptance lists, athletic championships, or an innovative curriculum all of which are abundantly manifest everywhere one looks.
 Rather, we strive to live by a value system we inherited from the school’s remarkable founder — an artist, feminist, intellectual educator and ethical example of tremendous potency.
 Mary C. Wheeler cared about passionate curiosity, about innovation, about a flexibility of mind, about rigor, and about caring for one’s fellow man and woman.
 By some good fortune and much hard work, her priorities are alive and well in our community and remain central to our mission.

-As you navigate through these pages, we hope your curiosity is piqued, whether you are a graduate of the school, a student, a parent, an applicant, or simply a connoisseur of fine websites.
+As you navigate through these pages, we hope your curiosity is piqued, whether you are a graduate of the school, a student, a parent or an applicant.
 Please contact us by telephone or email, or better yet, visit.
 What is impressive on the Internet is surely compelling in person.

 With warm regards,Dan Miller